LSMBO/GalaxyTools/kegg/README.md

 Automatic extraction of KEGG Pathway Maps assigned to given proteins (from Swissprot accession numbers) or directly from Kegg identifiers.
 Kegg files will be downloaded and stored in local directories, so you only have to download them once (but the first runs will take a while).
 Returns a user-friendly Excel file with the Kegg maps and pathways for each protein/id.
-Also returns a zip files with all the maps in SVG format.
+Also returns a zip files with all the maps in HTML format.

-The color code used in the Excel file along with the SVG files is the following :
+The color code used in the Excel file along with the HTML files is the following :

 * Yellow: Does not satisfy p-value criteria (and Tukey is provided)
 * Blue: Satisfies p-value criteria (and Tukey is provided)